 Loyalty points are often overlooked by legitimate users and remain untouched.
 But one man's trash is another man's treasure.
 Fraudsters often target accounts solely because of loyalty programs.
 Stay alert and track if there is any sudden activity involving the use of loyalty points.

-With Account takeover attacks, timing is crucial.
+With Account takeover fraud, timing is crucial.
 It is extremely important to stop the attack in the earliest stage of the fraud lifecycle.
 By continuous monitoring of account history and customer behaviour, it is possible to detect anomalies and extract activities that do not match previous patterns.
 Mentioned best practices, accompanied by Strong Customer Authentication (SCA) and 3D Secure technology, promise the highest level of security.